yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 As shown in {{fig-agent-basic}}, the AI Agent is a workload that needs and identifier and credentials with which to authenticate itself to the Large Langugage Model and Tools.
 Once it has authenticated, the Large Langugage Model and Tools must determine if the AI Agent is authorized to access it.
 If the AI Agent is acting on-behalf-of a User, the User needs to deelegate access to the AI Agent, and the context of the User needs to be preserved to inform authorization decisions.

-This document describes how AI Agents should leverage existing standards like SPIFFE, WIMSE, OAuth and SSF.
+This document describes how AI Agents should leverage existing standards defined by SPIFFE {{!SPIFFE}}, WIMSE, OAuth and SSF.

 # Agent Identity Management System
 An Agent Identity Management System ensure that the right Agent has access to the right resources and tools at the right time for the right reason.
 It consists out of the following components: